34ML/Filament-Translatable-Field/README.md

 php artisan vendor:publish --tag="filament-translatable-field-config"
 ```

-This is the contents of the published config file which the fields are created for each language listed here:
+This is the content of the published config file where fields are created for each language listed here
 ```php
 return [
     'locales' => [